zaferyumruk/Unfed/README.md

 Every action tires gatherers till they.. fall asleep.\
 whoever DIGESTED the most food prevails the gathering :)

 Every gatherer has a field of view.
 They do not forget the fruit they see.
-But what they remember may be long gone (when a known fruit is collected by someone else while not in sight it turns into a dot.. of upcoming disappointment)
+But what they remember may be long gone (when a known fruit is collected by someone else while not in sight, it turns into a dot.. of upcoming disappointment)

 ## The Interface